-$\label{login.url} Property: org.forgerock.openam.agents.config.conditional.login.url[n]=[Domain] | [URL] | ? \\ realm=value\&module=value2\&service=value3]$
+Property: org.forgerock.openam.agents.config.conditional.login.url[n]=[Request-Header:value|Domain]| [URL][?realm=value&module=value&service=value3]

-Custom Conditional Login URL (Java Agents 5.0.1 or later) (Not yet in the AM console)3
+Custom Conditional Login URL (Not yet in the AM console)4

-Conditionally redirect users based on the incoming request URL.
-If the incoming request URL matches a specified domain name, the Java agent redirects the request to an specific URL.
+Conditionally redirect users based on the incoming request header or URL.
+If the incoming request URL matches a specified request header or domain name, the Java agent redirects the request to an specific URL.
 That specific URL can be an AM instance, site, or a different website.